Slack Integration Guide | PagerDuty

 - Users with a Manager role or higher can create and manage their teams' connections.

-- A PagerDuty users with an Admin role or higher is required to connect the PagerDuty account to the Slack Workspace first.
+- A PagerDuty user with an Admin role or higher is required to connect the PagerDuty account to the Slack Workspace first.

 Is there a way to allow `non-PagerDuty users` to declare incidents in Slack?

-A PagerDuty admin can enable the Declaring of incidents by unlinked users option to allow non-PagerDuty users to declare incidents from Slack.
+A PagerDuty admin can enable the Allow any Slack user to declare incidents on services option on the Advanced Options tab to allow non-PagerDuty users to declare incidents from Slack.

-I changed my channel from public to private, and now my incidents aren't posting to Slack.
+I changed my channel from public to private, and now my incidents are not posting to Slack.

 Do I need to install anything else to use slash commands?

 No, slash commands are available out-of-the-box.
-In order use the /pd trigger command, ensure that you’ve mapped Slack workspace PagerDuty (step 4 of the Integration Walkthrough).
+To use the /pd trigger command, ensure that you have mapped your Slack workspace to PagerDuty (step 4 of the Integration Walkthrough).

 Can I add multiple Slack workspaces to a single PagerDuty account?